monatopotato/CHAMMI-75/benchmarks/jumpcp1/ReadMe.md

 ```

-###
- Flag Documentation
+### Flag Documentation

--

-`--model`
-: Model variant identifier for aggregation purposes (e.g.,
+- `--model`: Model variant identifier for aggregation purposes (e.g., `dinov1` for DINO v1, `vit`, etc.).
-`dinov1`
- for DINO v1,
-`vit`
-, etc.).
 This identifies which model's features are being aggregated and should match the model used in feature extraction.
--

-`--profiles`
-: Path to the directory containing extracted features from the previous feature extraction step.
+- `--profiles`: Path to the directory containing extracted features from the previous feature extraction step.
 This should match the
-`--feat_dir` used in `feature_extraction.py`
+`--feat_dir` used in `feature_extraction.py`.
-.
 The script will read feature files from this directory.
--

-`--output`
-: Directory path where aggregated well-level profiles will be saved.
+- `--output`: Directory path where aggregated well-level profiles will be saved.
 This directory will contain the aggregated feature representations at the well level (combining features from multiple images per well).
 Create this directory beforehand if it doesn't exist.

-###
- Purpose
+### Purpose

 Well-level aggregation combines per-image features into representative profiles for each well in the plate.
 This aggregation step pools information across multiple images within a well to create robust cellular phenotype representations.
 ---

-##
- Evaluation on Jump-CP Benchmark
+## Evaluation on Jump-CP Benchmark

-###
- Command
+### Command

 ```
 bash
 python run_evaluation.py \ --model dinov1 \ --output path_to_output
 ```

-###
- Flag Documentation
+### Flag Documentation

--

-`--model`
-: Model variant identifier being evaluated (e.g.,
+- `--model` : Model variant identifier being evaluated (e.g., `dinov1`).
-`dinov1`
-).
 Should match the model identifier used in the aggregation step.
 This is used for tracking and reporting results.
--

-`--output`
-: Path to the directory containing the aggregated well-level profiles from the previous aggregation step.
+- `--output`: Path to the directory containing the aggregated well-level profiles from the previous aggregation step.
 The evaluation script will read the profiles from this location and compute benchmark metrics.

-###
- Purpose
+### Purpose

 This script evaluates the quality of the aggregated profiles using Jump-CP benchmark metrics.
 It computes various performance measures that assess how well the model's features capture biologically meaningful information from the compound screening data.